zX3no/gonk/readme.md

 - Context
 - Handle
+- Join Handle

 The context is an instance of soloud.
 The handle is a way to access the currently playing song.
+The join handle is needed to wait for the playing thread to finish